 Benzoic acid is found in many plants.
-Significant amounts have been found in some fruits - especially berries - as well as in yogurt, certain spices and honey.
-Artificial benzoic acid is added to food and to products such as toothpastes, shampoos, cosmetics and medicines in order to prevent microbial growth.
+Significant amounts are found in some fruits, including cranberries.
+The chemical is also found in yogurt, certain spices, (such as cinnamon), and honey.
+Synthetic benzoic acid is added to food and to products such as toothpastes, shampoos, cosmetics, and medicines in order to prevent microbial growth.

 Gum Benzoin and Tincture of Benzoin